Dad's Guide to Twins

 Every dad of twins will struggle with raising their children.
 Fortunately, you don’t have to learn everything from scratch.

-Here are four books that have made life with our twins significantly easier than it would have been otherwise:
+Here are some books that have made life with our twins significantly easier than it would have been otherwise:

 Good Night Sleep Tight